Emb3rs-Project/embers_offline/README.md

 dhn_file_path = 'test/DHN/dhn_data.xlsx'
 platform_offline.run_dhn(file_path=dhn_file_path)

-# It always creates a folder ("intermediate_json_files") with json files of each module, and an output folder ("output") with the reports of each module
+# It always creates a folder ("intermediate_json_files") with json files of each module, and an output folder ("output") with the
+reports of each module, inside you directory - DHN, in this case.

 ```
 As simple as that.